To some they’re fussy and best kept to a minimum. To others, they’re a mark of precision and subtle meaning.

-In these examples, the hyphenated phrase is modifying the next word, as though it were a single-word adjective.
-We hyphenate here to show all the words in the phrase are acting as one grammatical element.
+In these examples, the hyphenated phrase is modifying the next word as though it were a single-word adjective.
+We hyphenate here to show all the words in the phrase are acting as a single grammatical element.
 The meaning is clearer this way.

 2. Don’t hyphenate phrases with intensifiers